 Training and Events

-Critical Urban Ethnography: Place, people and power (few places remaining)
+Critical Urban Ethnography: Place, people and power (join a waiting list)

 |The University of Edinburgh|